WHAT YOU CAN EXPECT FROM US!

 - BAER Hearing Test (About 6 Weeks Old)

-- Raised in Our Home (specifically in Our kitchen)
+- In Home Upbringing (specifically in our kitchen)

 - Hyperuricosuria (LUA) DNA Test